hetu-script/hetu-script/docs/docs/docs/en-US/advanced/README.md

 ## Error hanlding & assert

+The script doesn't support 'try...catch' functionality.
 It's not recommended to try to handle error in the script.
 You should do this in the Dart code.

-The script doesn't support 'try...catch' functionality.
-However, it's possible to throw a error within the script using the Assert keyword.
+You can manually throw a dart exception within the script using the **assert** keyword.

 For example, a statement like: